On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Introduction

 Here the first infimum is taken over all norms on $\mathbb{R}^k$, and the functions $f$ in the second infimum are assumed to be \emph{Borel}.

 For illustration, suppose that the double integral in \eqref{eq:nb_intro_metric} vanishes for some $\|\cdot\|$ and $f$.
 Then, because $\|\cdot\|$ is bi-Lipschitz equivalent to the Euclidean norm on $\mathbb{R}^k$, up to $\mathcal{H}^k$ measure zero, $B_r(x)\cap E$ is bi-Lipschitz equivalent to a subset of Euclidean $\mathbb{R}^k$.
 If also the ambient space $(\X,\sfd)$ is the Euclidean space $\mathbb{R}^n$, actually much more is true.
-Since $f$ arises as an isometric embedding from a positive measure subset of $(\mathbb{R}^k,\|\cdot\|)$ into (strictly convex) Euclidean space, one can show that in fact $B_r(x)\cap E$ must be essentially contained in a $k$-plane, see Lemma \ref{lem:isometry positive measure}.
+Since $f$ arises as an isometric embedding from a positive measure subset of $(\mathbb{R}^k,\|\cdot\|)$ into (strictly convex) Euclidean space, one can show that in fact $B_r(x)\cap E$ must be essentially contained in a $k$-plane, see \cite[Section 3.1.2]{CarlesonPart2}.
 A refinement of this observation is stated in Proposition \ref{prop:zero banach}.